 Under section DG 1, the deduction allowed for expenditure or loss on "specified types of entertainment" set out in Part A of Schedule 6A is limited to 50% of that expenditure, unless the entertainment or benefit is "excluded entertainment" under Part B of the Schedule.
-If the entertainment or benefit is excluded entertainment under Part B, the expenditure or loss is fully deductible, provided it is incurred in deriving the taxpayer's gross income or it is necessarily incurred in carrying on a business for the purpose of deriving the taxpayer's gross income.
+If the entertainment or benefit is not of the specified types in Part A, or is excluded entertainment under Part B, the expenditure or loss is fully deductible, provided it is incurred in deriving the taxpayer's gross income or it is necessarily incurred in carrying on a business for the purpose of deriving the taxpayer's gross income, pursuant to section BD 2(1)(b).